ghostlandr/chat-webhook-responder/README.md

 # chat-webook-responder
-An assortment (I hope) of webhooks to tie into Slack
+An assortment (I hope) of webhooks to tie into Slack, HipChat, or any other chat client that uses webhooks!

 ## Current Integrations